codewitch-honey-crisis/gfx/README.md

 font f(&fs);
 ```

 That will create a font on the heap from the given file.
 You can then go on to draw it like normal.
 When it goes out of scope, the heap it used is reclaimed.
+Note that this method of loading fonts does not currently work under the Arduino framework.
+They must be embedded.

 It is usually more efficient to draw fonts with a solid background than ones with a transparent background, so if raw performance is your ultimate goal, stick with non-transparent font draws.